Zacks: Brokerages Expect Omnicell, Inc. (NASDAQ:OMCL) Will Announce Quarterly Sales of $310.11 Million

-Equities analysts expect Omnicell, Inc. (NASDAQ:OMCL) to announce sales of $310.11 million for the current quarter, according to Zacks Investment Research.
+Analysts predict that Omnicell, Inc. (NASDAQ:OMCL) will report sales of $310.11 million for the current quarter, according to Zacks.
 Two analysts have made estimates for Omnicell’s earnings, with the highest sales estimate coming in at $310.91 million and the lowest estimate coming in at $309.30 million.
-Omnicell reported sales of $249.20 million during the same quarter last year, which suggests a positive year over year growth rate of 24.4%.
-The company is expected to issue its next earnings results after the market closes on Monday, February 14th.
+Omnicell reported sales of $249.20 million in the same quarter last year, which indicates a positive year-over-year growth rate of 24.4%.
+The company is scheduled to issue its next earnings report after the market closes on Monday, February 14th.

-According to Zacks, analysts expect that Omnicell will report full-year sales of $1.13 billion for the current financial year.
-For the next financial year, analysts anticipate that the business will post sales of $1.28 billion, with estimates ranging from $1.27 billion to $1.29 billion.
-Zacks’ sales calculations are an average based on a survey of research firms that follow Omnicell.
+On average, analysts expect that Omnicell will report full year sales of $1.13 billion for the current fiscal year.
+For the next financial year, analysts anticipate that the company will post sales of $1.28 billion, with estimates ranging from $1.27 billion to $1.29 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover Omnicell.

-Omnicell (NASDAQ:OMCL) last posted its earnings results on Tuesday, November 2nd.
-The company reported $1.08 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.63 by $0.45.
-Omnicell had a return on equity of 12.51% and a net margin of 7.50%.
-The firm had revenue of $296.40 million during the quarter, compared to analyst estimates of $283.82 million.
-During the same period in the previous year, the company earned $0.40 EPS.
+Omnicell (NASDAQ:OMCL) last posted its quarterly earnings results on Tuesday, November 2nd.
+The company reported $1.08 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.63 by $0.45.
+Omnicell had a net margin of 7.50% and a return on equity of 12.51%.
+The firm had revenue of $296.40 million for the quarter, compared to analyst estimates of $283.82 million.
+During the same period in the prior year, the firm posted $0.40 earnings per share.

-In related news, EVP Dan S. Johnston sold 1,063 shares of the company’s stock in a transaction on Thursday, December 16th.
-The stock was sold at an average price of $176.88, for a total value of $188,023.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CAO Joseph Brian Spears sold 1,179 shares of the company’s stock in a transaction on Tuesday, December 7th.
-The shares were sold at an average price of $181.14, for a total value of $213,564.06.
+In other Omnicell news, CAO Joseph Brian Spears sold 38,585 shares of the firm’s stock in a transaction on Tuesday, November 16th.
+The stock was sold at an average price of $180.36, for a total transaction of $6,959,190.60.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Dan S. Johnston sold 1,063 shares of the firm’s stock in a transaction on Thursday, December 16th.
+The shares were sold at an average price of $176.88, for a total value of $188,023.44.
 The disclosure for this sale can be found here.
-Insiders sold 54,702 shares of company stock valued at $9,868,073 over the last 90 days.
-2.99% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 49,344 shares of company stock valued at $8,903,633.
+Company insiders own 2.99% of the company’s stock.

-Large investors have recently made changes to their positions in the business.
-Liberty Wealth Management LLC grew its position in Omnicell by 47.7% in the third quarter.
-Liberty Wealth Management LLC now owns 195 shares of the company’s stock valued at $32,000 after acquiring an additional 63 shares during the period.
-Manchester Capital Management LLC grew its position in Omnicell by 1,360.0% in the third quarter.
-Manchester Capital Management LLC now owns 219 shares of the company’s stock valued at $33,000 after acquiring an additional 204 shares during the period.
-Fieldpoint Private Securities LLC grew its position in Omnicell by 36.1% in the fourth quarter.
-Fieldpoint Private Securities LLC now owns 264 shares of the company’s stock valued at $48,000 after acquiring an additional 70 shares during the period.
-C M Bidwell & Associates Ltd. bought a new stake in Omnicell in the third quarter valued at $75,000.
-Finally, Group One Trading L.P. grew its position in Omnicell by 222.2% in the second quarter.
-Group One Trading L.P. now owns 580 shares of the company’s stock valued at $88,000 after acquiring an additional 400 shares during the period.
+A number of large investors have recently modified their holdings of OMCL.
+New York State Common Retirement Fund raised its stake in shares of Omnicell by 19.1% during the 4th quarter.
+New York State Common Retirement Fund now owns 46,823 shares of the company’s stock worth $8,449,000 after purchasing an additional 7,520 shares during the period.
+Knowledge Leaders Capital LLC bought a new stake in shares of Omnicell during the 4th quarter worth $1,119,000.
+Fisher Asset Management LLC raised its stake in shares of Omnicell by 1.7% during the 4th quarter.
+Fisher Asset Management LLC now owns 243,813 shares of the company’s stock worth $43,994,000 after purchasing an additional 4,093 shares during the period.
+Cim Investment Management Inc. raised its stake in shares of Omnicell by 100.0% during the 4th quarter.
+Cim Investment Management Inc. now owns 2,886 shares of the company’s stock worth $474,000 after purchasing an additional 1,443 shares during the period.
+Finally, Fifth Third Bancorp raised its stake in shares of Omnicell by 14.0% during the 4th quarter.
+Fifth Third Bancorp now owns 874 shares of the company’s stock worth $158,000 after purchasing an additional 107 shares during the period.

 Omnicell, Inc engages in the provision of medication management automation solutions and adherence tools for healthcare systems and pharmacies.
 Its solutions include intelligence, platform and interoperability, central pharmacy dispensing, medication adherence, population health and point of care automation.